Khmer Empire: Art and architecture

 Zhou Daguan's description on the Angkor Royal Palace:

-The Khmer empire produced numerous temples and majestic monuments to celebrate the divine authority of Khmer kings.
+The Angkor Empire produced numerous temples and majestic monuments to celebrate the divine authority of Khmer kings.
 Khmer architecture reflects the Hindu belief that the temple was built to recreate the abode of Hindu gods, Mount Meru, with its five peaks and surrounded by seas represented by ponds and moats.
 The early Khmer temples built in the Angkor region and the Bakong temple in Hariharalaya (Roluos) employed stepped pyramid structures to represent the sacred temple-mountain.

 Khmer art and architecture reached their aesthetic and technical peak with the construction of the majestic temple Angkor Wat.
-Other temples are also constructed in the Angkor region, such as Ta Phrom and Bayon.
-The construction of the temple demonstrates the artistic and technical achievements of the Khmer Empire through its architectural mastery of stone masonry.
+Other temples are also constructed in the Angkor region, such as Ta Phrom and the Bayon.
+The construction of the temple demonstrates the artistic and technical achievements of Kambuja through its architectural mastery of stone masonry.

+Bronze is an alloy composed primarily of copper and tin.
+It was a preferred material for representing Hindu and Buddhist deities in Angkor and throughout the Khmer Empire.
+The Khmer regarded bronze as a noble substance, associated with prosperity and success, and it held cultural significance for many centuries.
+A bronze statue of Vishnu is considered the "Mona Lisa of Cambodia or the "Venus de Milo of Cambodia".
+It was discovered in 1936 by Frenchman Maurice Glaize in what was once the West Mebon temple on an island in Angkor's largest pond.
+The statue is estimated to have been made in the 11th century and would have been between 5-6 meters long.

 List of architectural styles during Angkor period:

 Relations with regional powers

-During the formation of the empire, the Khmer had close cultural, political, and trade relations with Java and with the Srivijaya empire that lay beyond Khmer's southern seas.
+During the formation of the empire, the Khmer had close cultural, political, and trade relations with Java and with the Srivijaya Empire that lay beyond Khmer's southern seas.
 In 851 a Persian merchant named Sulaiman al-Tajir recorded an incident involving a Khmer king and a Maharaja of Zabaj.
 He described the story of a Khmer king who defied the power of Maharaja of Zabaj.
 It was said that the Javanese Sailendras staged a surprise attack on the Khmers by approaching the capital from the river.
 The young king was later punished by the Maharaja, and subsequently the kingdom became a vassal of the Sailendra dynasty.